Supernova electron-neutrino interactions with xenon in the nEXO detector: Modeling xenon charged-current interactions with MARLEY

-MARLEY utilizes de-excitation data from TALYS-1.6~\cite{talys} to predict the observed discrete gammas emitted from a \nueXeCC{} interaction.
-While data exists for ${}^{134}$Cs excited states, until recently there was little experimental data on the excited states of ${}^{136}$Cs.
-Data from Ref.~\cite{Rebeiro2023,rebeiro2018} are added to the de-excitation data MARLEY uses; data from Ref.~\cite{Frekers2018} are used for higher energy discrete states.
-We follow the approach from TALYS for spin-parity assignment when those quantities are unknown for a specific excited state~\cite{talysmanual}.
-To assign spin, a histogram is generated from the spins of lower-energy states and compared to a Wigner distribution, and spin is assigned based on the bin that most underestimates the Wigner distribution, using a spin cut-off parameter described by Eq.
+MARLEY utilizes deexcitation data from \texttt{TALYS}\,1.6~\cite{talys} to predict the observed discrete $\gamma$'s emitted from a \nueXeCC{} interaction.
+While data exist for ${}^{134}$Cs excited states, until recently there were little experimental data on the excited states of ${}^{136}$Cs.
+Data from Ref.~\cite{Rebeiro2023,rebeiro2018} are added to the deexcitation data MARLEY uses; data from Ref.~\cite{Frekers2018} are used for higher-energy discrete states.
+We follow the approach from \texttt{TALYS} for spin-parity assignment when those quantities are unknown for a specific excited state~\cite{talysmanual}.
+To assign spin, a histogram is generated from the spins of lower-energy states and compared to a Wigner distribution, and spin is assigned based on the bin that most underestimates the Wigner distribution, using a spin cutoff parameter described by Eq.
 237 within Ref.~\cite{talysmanual}.
 To assign parity, the distribution of parities of states below the current level is generated, and parity is assigned to balance that distribution.
-The MARLEY approach of using a Standard Lorentzian to model de-excitations is followed to generate predictions for branching ratios~\cite{Gardiner2021}.
+The MARLEY approach of using a standard Lorentzian to model deexcitations is followed to generate predictions for branching ratios~\cite{Gardiner2021}.
 Improved measurements of the spin-parity of these excited states and their branching ratios would lead to more accurate predictions of experimental signatures in the future, although this is expected to have a small impact on the predicted energy distribution from \nueXeCC{} interactions in nEXO.

-The MARLEY generator produces all output particles from a CC interaction simultaneously.
-Modifications are needed for a detailed study of the possibility of tagging the short-lived metastable states in ${}^{136}$Cs~\cite{Rebeiro2023,Haselschwardt2023} that can be produced as a result of the CC interaction.